-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 1. NATURE OF FACILITY ASSOCIATION

 Facility Association (the "Association") is a legal structure established on June 28, 1977 and then continued pursuant to subsection 7(1) of the Compulsory Automobile Insurance Act, R.S.O.
 1990, c.C.25 (the "Act') which provides as follows: